sandworm-hq/docs/audit/how-it-works.md

 ## Conditionally failing the audit

-Sandworm is configurable to exit with code `1` after performing the audit and writing audit artifacts, if specific types of issues are discovered.
+Sandworm is configurable to fail and exit with code `1` after performing the audit and writing audit artifacts, if specific types of issues are discovered.
 This allows you to configure a custom fail policy for your app, and enforce it within CI or Git hook workflows.
 Read more about [configuring a fail policy](./fail-policies.md).